An advanced professional degree for experienced, spiritually rooted leaders and practitioners

-- Flexible program design allowing for different paces to fit the scheduling needs and goals of students (can finish as quickly as 25 months or take up to six years to complete the DMin degree).
+- A flexible program design allowing for different paces to fit the scheduling needs and goals.
+Students can finish as quickly as 25 months or take up to six years to complete the DMin degree.

 - Enriched cohort learning environment, where every student journeys with a mentoring community comprised of their advisor, faculty, and cohort colleagues.
 From day one, each student journeys with other professionals as they work towards shaping their final project.
 A fundamental component of the mentoring environment at PSR happens during cohort conversations, an online platform running every semester, where the DMin cohort regularly shares with the group and has dialog and feedback on what they are learning in their other coursework, research, and how they are evolving their overall project.
-A frequently used resource are special reading courses shaped by the student and a faculty member concentrating on a particular component of the envisioned final project.
 No matter where a student lives, they stay in community with professionals as they shape their learning journey.

 - Start any time during the year after being admitted.